 - 1. The location of the new construction makes installation of Broadband Infrastructure infeasible, OR - 2.
-The cost of installing the infrastructure would result in a fundamental alteration in its program or activity or create an undue financial burden. - G. Other New Construction Standards: Housing must also meet all applicable Minnesota Housing's General Occupancy New Construction Standards as described within Chapter 2.
+The cost of installing the infrastructure would result in a fundamental alteration in its program or activity or create an undue financial burden. - G. Other New Construction Standards: Housing must also meet all applicable Minnesota Housing's General Occupancy New Construction Standards as described within Chapter 2 (General Occupancy New Construction Minimum Standards) of this document.

-7.04 Property Standards (Rehabilitation Projects)
+7.04 Property Standards - Rehabilitation Projects